zhangxuelincode/BilevelOptimization/Readme.md

-# Codes for "Stability-based Generalization Assessment for Stochastic Bilevel Optimization" accepted by IJCAI 2024.
+# Codes for "Fine-grained Analysis of Stability and Generalization for Stochastic Bilevel Optimization" accepted by IJCAI 2024.

 # Code & Data Acknowledgement